-After a review of month- and year-to-date bond, stock and commodity returns through May 28, Jeff Mayberry and Samuel Lau turn to the Question of the Week: how they form their outlooks for future bond and stock returns over the long term.
+After a review of month- and year-to-date bond, stock and commodity returns through May 28, Jeff Mayberry and Samuel Lau turn to the question of the week: how they form their outlooks for future bond and stock returns over the long term (starts at 11:30).
 While all models and indicators are subject to potential mistaken assumptions, certain metrics used thoughtfully can provide useful frameworks for setting long-term return expectations for asset classes.
 The co-hosts discuss such tools as Professor Robert Shiller’s cyclically adjusted price-to-earnings (CAPE) ratio for stocks, Dr. Shiller’s more recently developed excess CAPE yield, risk-free (U.S. Treasury) rates relative to inflation and, for bond investments, the yield-to-duration ratio, aka the Sherman Ratio, named after DoubleLine Deputy Chief Investment Officer Jeffrey Sherman.
-Although the post-Memorial Day market week of June 1 will be an abbreviated one, Messrs.
-Mayberry and Lau note it will be charged with significant macroeconomic releases and events: ISM manufacturing and OPEC Plus on Tuesday, ISM services on Thursday and May nonfarm payrolls and unemployment rates on Friday.
+Although the post-Memorial Day market week of June 1 will be an abbreviated one, Jeff and Sam note it will be charged with significant macroeconomic releases and events.

 The views and opinions expressed herein are as of the date recorded and should not be construed as an offer to buy or sell any securities.
 Such views/opinions may differ from those of DoubleLine Capital or other of its affiliates and are subject to change without notice.
 DoubleLine has no obligation to provide any updates or changes.
 The following audio presentations represent DoubleLine’s intellectual property.
 No portion of these presentations may be published, reproduced, transmitted or rebroadcast in any media in any form without the express written permission of DoubleLine.
 DoubleLine has no obligation to provide any updates or changes.
 To receive permission from DoubleLine please contact [email protected].